-You could google this question and get many different answers.
-The professionals will say one thing, while a novice may give her uninformed opinion.
+You could google this question this question and get many answers.
+The professionals will say one thing, while a novice may give her uninformed opinion, and then again someone might be false.

 The Pentecostal will see it one way and a Quicker another.